nikiyoon05/crypto-dashboard/README.md

 # Crypto Tracker

-A full-stack cryptocurrency tracking application built with React, TypeScript, Node.js, and Express.
-Track cryptocurrency prices, manage your watchlist, view trending coins, and analyze price charts.
+This is a project I started to mimic a modern  full-stack cryptocurrency tracking application built with React, TypeScript, Node.js, and Express.
+THe features are: track cryptocurrency prices, manage your watchlist, view trending coins, and analyze price charts.

+I used youtube tutorials and other website examples to learn typescript and graph/dashboard designs.
+With paid crypto APIs, this project could serve much more real functionality.

 ## Features